Approved vs. Actually Affordable: Know Your Real Number

 The way I slow someone down when they want to buy at their max approval is simple: I show them the full monthly payment, not just the mortgage.

-Most pre-approval letters quote principal and interest only.
+Most pre-approval letters estimate taxes using a generic rate for the area, not the actual bill for the specific home.
+In Illinois, that gap is big, and it shifts every time someone changes neighborhoods.
 In Illinois, that's not the real number.
-When you add property taxes, and Illinois is the second-highest in the nation, plus homeowner's insurance, any PMI, and HOA fees if applicable, the real monthly cost is often $400 to $700 more than what's on that letter.
+When you add property taxes, which are among the highest in the nation, typically second, plus homeowner's insurance, any PMI, and HOA fees if applicable, the real monthly cost could be $400 to $700 more than what's on that letter.

 When I walked my friends through that breakdown, the $450,000 house stopped feeling like the right move.
 At $380,000, the full payment landed where they could actually breathe.
 That conversation changed everything.